juicycleff/actions/README.md

 The GitHub action requires one input: githubToken, this is provided by default by GitHub actions, and can be accessed via: `${{ secrets.GITHUB_TOKEN }}`.

-The single output provided is named `services`.
-It is an list of services which have been changed, encoded in a string with ` ` as the seperator.
+The outputs provided are lists of services which have been changed, encoded in a string with ` ` as the seperator.
 It can be used as an array in bash as demonstrated below.

 ## How to Use
 ```